Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-create-simulated-device-tpm-java.md

     cd provisioning/provisioning-samples/provisioning-tpm-sample
     ```

-1. Přihlaste se k Azure Portal, v nabídce na levé straně vyberte tlačítko **všechny prostředky** a otevřete svou službu Device Provisioning.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
 Poznamenejte si _Rozsah ID_ a _Globální koncový bod služby zřizování_.

     ![Informace o službě Device Provisioning](./media/java-quick-create-simulated-device/extract-dps-endpoints.png)